CMPL-KNU/ML_combination/README.md

-This is the repository of code and data for paper "Machine Learning Prediction Models for Solid Electrolytes based on Lattice Dynamics Properties"
+This is the repository of code for paper "Machine Learning Prediction Models for Solid Electrolytes based on Lattice Dynamics Properties"

 This codes are based on Python3, and require to install: